 particular wore pinafores and smocks with dresses.
 Some younger boys in England, however, also are known to have been dressed in pinafores.
 It appears, however, that pinnies were reserved only for the boys still in dresses or wearing smocks.
 I do not yet have adequate information to properly assess the pinafores worn by children in different countries.
 It is, however, a topic I do want to assess.
 Some limited personal accounts are available frpm several different countries.
 The pinafore was commonly worn to school in several countries.

 Pinafores were worn in Australia, much like the pattern in England.
-HBC has few details, but clothing catalogs at the turn of the 19th century mentioned both childrens and girls pinafores.
+They were commonkly worm by girkld in the 19th abd early-20tyh century, buut als worn by younger boys.
+HBC has few detailsfrom Ausrralia and our Australian archive is limited, but clothing catalogs at the turn of the 19th century mentioned both childrens and girls pinafores.
 This suggests, of course, that younger boys and girls both wore pinafores and because they were identical they were sold as children's pinafores.
 The available advetisment from Lasseters unfortunately lists prices, but not ages and sizes.

 We do not yet have many images of Canadian boys wearing pinafores.
 We suspect that trends were very sinilar to Amerucan and English trends for both boys and girls.
 A good example is 2-year old Canadian boy, Francis Allan about 1900.